Skip to main navigation Skip to main navigation Skip to search Skip to search Skip to content

 • ProQuest Historical Newspapers: Calgary Herald 1883 – 2010: a searchable historical archive of the Calgary Herald from 1883 to 2010.

-• Edmonton Obituaries: made available by the Edmonton Public Library, this searchable index will help you discover when an obituary was published in Edmonton.
+• Edmonton Obituaries: this searchable index will help you discover when an obituary was published in Edmonton.

 • Find a Grave: made available by Ancestry.com, this crowd-sourced database provides access to searchable cemetery records and images from around the world.